Odalis1/pdsnd_github/README.md

 ### Bikeshare Data Analysis Project

 ### Description
-In this project, I used python to build an application that let's you select a city, month, and day of the week to review a data analysis of the city.
-For example, you can see the most popular bike route, the average travel time, and the most popular travel time.
+In this project, I used python to build an application that let's you select a city, month, and day of the week to review a data analysis of the selected city.
+For example, you can see the most popular bike route, the average travel time, the most popular travel time, plus more!

 ### Files used
 * bikeshare.py